-If and when the Halligan Water Supply Project is completed, it will have taken approximately 15-20 years from the official start of permitting (2006) and environmental studies through the end of construction.
+If and when the Halligan Water Supply Project is completed, it will have taken years from the official start of permitting (2006) and environmental studies through the end of construction.
 This doesn’t include the previous decades of pre-permitting studies that were conducted in the 1980s and 1990s.
-To date, $19 million has been spent on environmental studies, federal permitting and land acquisition.
+To date, over $20 million has been spent on environmental studies, federal permitting, preliminary design and land acquisition.

 Fort Collins Utilities last updated the cost estimate for the Halligan Water Supply Project in 2019.
 The project costs, based on information known at that time, were estimated between $100 million to $150 million.
 Costs are predominantly influenced by factors outside of the City's control, including the permitting schedule and permitting and environmental mitigation requirements.
 Current information indicates the costs will likely exceed the upper end of this range, but detailed information will not be available until after 30% design is completed in 2022.

 Costs are likely to increase as project details and design elements are refined throughout future design and permitting activities.

 This range of potential costs incorporates unknown factors and risks that may need to be addressed in the future, such as:

 - Aspects of design that are not yet complete

 - Federal, state and county permitting processes that will not be complete for several years

 - Costs of easements and other access needed for the project